Up in the High Sierras lies one of the crown jewels of the National Park system: Yosemite National Park.

 Yosemite National Park Fishing Report

-Area fly shops, guides and websites that can provide an ABC Creek fly fishing report are listed below:
+Area fly shops, guides and websites that can provide a Yosemite National Park fly fishing report are listed below:

 Regulations for fishing in Yosemite National Park are as follows: